Constrained Consensus-Based Optimization and Numerical Heuristics for the Few Particle Regime: Numerical Experiments and Applications

 { The success of the CBO algorithm lies in its unique blend of exploration and exploitation.
 It achieves exploration through the diffusion of a large number of particles, while exploitation is facilitated by harnessing collective information to form a consensus point that approximates the global minimizer.
 The synergy of these effects—exploration through particle diffusion and exploitation via the consensus point—becomes increasingly powerful as the number of particles grows.
 Theorem \ref{thmmain} guarantees that, as the number of particles \( N \) increases, the algorithm converges in expectation at a rate of \( \mathcal{O}(N^{-1}) \).
 This indicates that the accuracy improves significantly with more particles.
 However, the constants in the error bound \eqref{eqerror}, especially \( C_{\mathrm{MFA}} \), can increase exponentially with certain problem parameters, such as dimensionality.
 Consequently, it is challenging to directly apply these convergence results when using the CBO algorithm \eqref{numericeq} with a limited number of particles \( N \).
 In the few-particle regime, the effectiveness of the CBO algorithm exploration and exploitation mechanisms diminishes.
 To ensure successful convergence even with fewer particles, we must augment these mechanisms with specialized heuristics.
 These enhancements should enable the algorithm to keep dynamics similar to those observed with a large number of particles, thereby preserving its effectiveness despite the reduced particle count.\\

-In this section, we introduce two key strategies to enhance the exploration and exploitation capabilities of the CBO algorithm in a few-particle regime. \begin{itemize} \item [1.] {\bf Enhanced Exploration:} We propose a heuristic that boosts exploration by increasing the volatility in the noise.
-Specifically, we allow the noise variance \(\sigma^2\) to exceed \(2 \lambda\), contrary to the conditions set by Theorem \ref{thmconvergence}.
-This adjustment aims to compensate for the reduced number of particles by providing greater variability in their movements.
+In this section, we introduce two key strategies to enhance the exploration and exploitation capabilities of the CBO algorithm in a few-particle regime. \begin{itemize} \item [1.] {\bf Enhanced Exploitation:} To improve exploitation, we leverage the insight that the consensus point typically remains within an exponentially shrinking region around the global minimizer.
+Indeed, combining \eqref{329} or \eqref{329'}, for which